cislune/DEM-Calibration-Project-Chrono/README.md

 ## 1. `config.py` — **Central Settings File**

 **Purpose:**
-This file is the **control panel** for the entire project.
+This file is the control panel for the entire project.
 All important parameters are defined here.
-If changes to simulation behavior are required, this is typically the **only file that needs to be edited**.
+If changes to simulation behavior are required, this is typically the only file that needs to be edited.

 ### What this file controls:
 - Terrain properties (grain size, stiffness, friction)